griffinht/griffinht.com/src/newblog/composetopods.md

 Imperative with `podman pod create` todo link docs

+note that the pod must be listening on all interfaces (0.0.0.0), not just localhost

 `podman pod create --publish ... todo`

 Declarative as a Kubernetes Pod definition